MetaMask/metamask-docs/snaps/get-started/quickstart.md

 # Snaps quickstart

 Get started with Snaps using the
-[Snaps template](https://github.com/MetaMask/template-snap-monorepo) built with TypeScript and React.
+[Create Snap CLI](https://github.com/MetaMask/snaps-monorepo/packages/create-snap).
+With the CLI, you can initialize a snap monorepo project built with TypeScript and React.

 ## Prerequisites